-Head of School Professor Eric C. Daniels Administrative Officer Mr R. Watkins
+Head of School Professor Eric C. Daniels Senior Administrative Officer Mr R. Watkins

 Architecture is concerned with the design and construction of buildings.
 Today the process of design and construction reflects the increasingly technological age in which we live, and contemporary architects require a wide range of knowledge and skills if they are to fulfil their important role in society.
 Foremost amongst the architect's skills is the ability to design, for it is as designers that architects make their greatest contribution to society.
-But the practice of architecture involves knowledge in such diverse fields as structures, economics, law, and an understanding of broad environmental factors.
-Architecture is a synthesis of art and science, and, while it is essential
+But the practice of architecture involves knowledge in such diverse fields as economics, technology and law, and an understanding of broad social and environmental factors.
+Architecture is a synthesis of art and science,